csoltenborn/GoogleTestAdapter/README.md

 * GoogleTestAdapter contains the actual adapter code
 * GoogleTestAdapterVSIX adds the VS Options page and some resources
 * GoogleTestAdapterTests contains GTA's tests

+#### Signing

+GTA's DLLs have strong names, i.e., they are cryptographically signed.
+Our key is contained within the solution in an encrypted way and is decrypted for signing by means of pre-build events of the projects, the password being provided as an environment variable.
+This allows us to build the solution locally as well as on a CI server without revealing the password.
+Since you do not have access to the password, you have two options for building GTA:
+* Build without signing: Remove
+  1. the "Sign the assembly" checks and the build events' key decryption steps from the projects' configurations
+  2. the `PublicKey` part from the `InternalsVisibleTo` attribute of GoogleTestAdapter's `AssemblyInfo`
+* Sign with own key:
+  1. Create a key with VS
+  2. Encrypt that key with `aescrypt` (to be found in the Tools folder of the repository) and using your own password, and replace GoogleTestExtension\Key.aes with the result
+  3. Create the environment variable GTA_KEY_PASSWORD and assign it your password as value.

 #### Executing the tests